 Read more →Most development languages will have some kind of printf() functionality.
 It takes a string, and can have optional arguments, depending on the placeholders you have set inside your string.

 Read more →Even in these days, with full-featured PHP IDEs around, I still see PHP developers using var_dump() and die() to debug their code.
-Not only is this a very bad way of “debugging”, it has …
+Not only is this a very bad way of “debugging”, it has other dangers …

 Read more →So, Saffire started as a way to “learn” a bit about flex/bison.
 I’ve dealt with these systems before a long time ago (pre-2K), and i forgot lots about them.
-So it was about time for …
+So it was about time for a refreshal. …

 Read more →